 - ½ cup Spanish olive oil

-- 1 teaspoon organic yellow or Dijon mustard
+- 1 teaspoon organic yellow OR Dijon mustard

 - ½ teaspoon organic crushed red pepper flakes

-- ½ teaspoon freshly ground white pepper
+- ½ teaspoon organic white pepper , ground

-- 2 drops lemon essential oil
+- 2 drops lemon essential oil (optional)

-- 2 drops lime essential oil
+- 2 drops lime essential oil (optional)

-- It can also be used as a marinade, but do not then use it as a dressing on the completed dish.
+- Tighten the lid, making sure it is secure, and shake vigorously.
+Use the dressing immediately and refrigerate any leftovers.
+It can also be used as a marinade, but do not use it as a dressing on the completed dish.

 Step One: Mix the Salad Ingredients